Friedrich Wöhler: Organic chemistry

+"In a manner of speaking, I can no longer hold my chemical water.
+I must tell you that I can make urea without the use of kidneys, or indeed of any animal, be it man or dog.
+I found that whenever one tries to join cyanic acid and ammonia, a crystalline substance is produced, which [...] fails to react like cyanic acid or ammonia [...], so it required nothing more than a comparative study of urea from piss, which I had in all aspects produced myself, and the cyanic urea.
+If [...] no product was yielded other than urea, urea from piss had to have the precisely same composition as cyanic ammonia, after all.
+And this is indeed the case."

 Wöhler synthesis of urea by heating ammonium cyanate.
 The Δ sign indicates the addition of heat.

 Wöhler's demonstration of urea synthesis has become regarded as a refutation of vitalism, the hypothesis that living things are alive because of some special "vital force".

 It was the beginning of the end for one popular vitalist hypothesis, the idea that "organic" compounds could be made only by living things.

 In responding to Wöhler, Jöns Jakob Berzelius acknowledged that Wöhler's results were highly significant for the understanding of organic chemistry, calling the findings a "jewel" for Wöhler's "laurel wreath".
 Both scientists also recognized the work's importance to the study of isomerism, a new area of research.

 Wöhler's role in overturning vitalism is said to have become exaggerated over time.
 This tendency can be traced back to Hermann Kopp's History of Chemistry (in four volumes, 1843–1847).
 He emphasized the importance of Wöhler's research as a refutation of vitalism but ignored its importance in understanding chemical isomerism, setting a tone for subsequent writers.

 The notion that Wöhler single-handedly overturned vitalism also gained popularity after it appeared in a popular history of chemistry published in 1931, which, "ignoring all pretense of historical accuracy, turned Wöhler into a crusader".

 Contrary to what was thought in Wöhler's time, cyanate is not a purely inorganic anion, as it is formed in various metabolic pathways.
 Thus the conversion of ammonium cyanate into urea was not an example of production of an organic compound from an inorganic precursor.